pachyderm/pachyderm/doc/docs/master/how-tos/developer-workflow/working-with-pipelines.md

 Pachyderm's pipeline specifications store the configuration information about the Docker image and code that Pachyderm should run.
-Pipeline specifications are stored in JSON format.
+Pipeline specifications are stored in JSON or YAML format.

 A standard pipeline specification must include the following
 parameters: